Helen Leach - BACP Accredited Counsellor for Adults, Teenagers & Children

 Session length can be individualised, depending on client need and preference.
 Some adult clients may find a longer session more helpful (1.5 hours), whilst younger children may find 30 minutes is long enough.
 Session fees will be adjusted accordingly.

 Please call or email me for a confidential chat or to arrange an initial consultation.
-If I'm unavailable, please leave me a message and I will return your call or email within 24 hours (Monday - Saturday).
+If I'm not available, please leave me a message and I will return your call or email within 24 hours (Monday - Friday).

-- Situated on Dysart Road, opposite Oceans Health & Fitness Club
+- Situated in Grantham, on Dysart Road, opposite Oceans Health & Fitness Club

 - Ground floor office with disabled access